tonyh1306/OBRE-Vision-through-a-screen/intellij/doc/use-cases/process-image.md

 * Object is recognized.
 * Image is processed and ChatGPT describes the image closely in text.
-* There is a text-to-speech function that reads out the description.
+* App displays text-to-speech function that reads out the description.

 ## 5. Workflow